 - Mix everything together and then fill the jar.

 - Press everything down gently with the back of a spoon, close the jar and put it somewhere dark and cool.

-- Let it ferment at room temperature for about 3 days and then put it in the fridge to stop fermentation.
+- Let it ferment at room temperature for a minimum of 3 days (during summer) or about 10 days (in a cold unheated kitchen during winter) and then put it in the fridge to stop fermentation.

 - Your kimchi is now ready to eat!